 "Let your works be the charge assigned to you that you may receive a worthy recompense."

-Ignatius’ language about the eucharist as the "medicine of immortality" reflects the sacramental theology of his time, but does not contradict Sola Fide.
+Ignatius’ language about the eucharist as the "medicine of immortality" reflects the sacramental theology of his time, but does not rule out Sola Fide.
 Protestants can affirm the value of the sacraments as means of grace (e.g., baptism and the Lord's Supper) without ascribing to them a causal role in justification.
 John 6:35 describes Christ Himself as "the bread of life," emphasizing faith as the key to eternal life, with the eucharist serving as a reminder of Christ's sacrifice.

 - Synergism in Salvation (Polycarp of Smyrna):